 Sundays on Broadway and guest curator Vicky Shick present a shared evening of performances with Andrea Kleine, Bessie McDonough-Thayer, and Leslie Satin.

-Andrea Kleine will present an excerpt from a work-in-progress.
-Showing works-in-progress causes her a great deal of anxiety, but she does it anyway.
-Describing the process, Kleine has said that she always says she is making a solo and then she hires six other performers instead.
-Her work explores cruelty and violence, but she flinches at violent scenes in movies and they sometimes make her feel sick.
-In her previous two works she impersonated famous people and in this work she is impersonating herself.
+Andrea Kleine presents an excerpt from a work-in-progress.
+Showing works-in-progress cause her a great deal of anxiety, but she does it anyway.
+She always says she is making a solo and then she hires six other performers instead.
+Her work explores cruelty and violence, but she flinches at violent scenes in movies and sometimes has to leave to go throw up.
+In her previous two works she has impersonated famous people and in this work she is impersonating herself.
 This piece is about mimicry and hypocrisy.

 Bessie McDonough-Thayer’s work is based on a solo improvisational practice in which the articulation of the body manifests in precise layering of awkward and composed vocabulary.
 The how becomes the impetus, offering a sense of immediacy without putting herself or the viewer on the spot—a precision chill way of moving and relating to space.
 In this relationship between anti-spectacle and spectacle, there’s room for the audience to have a relaxed experience, often leading to unexpected riffs that can’t be planned.